TobiasVanDyk/TobiasVanDyk/README.md

 ### The Best Computer Product of the Century is the Raspberry Pi 400
-*I you have read about it and are thinking of buying it do not wait - just buy it!*
+*If you have read about it and are thinking of buying it do not wait - just buy it!*
 <p align="left">
 <img src="images/image3.jpg" width="380" />
 </p>